23 of the Best Types of Orchids to Grow as Houseplants

 There are many different forms and cultivars of this species, with flower colors in shades of white, pink, mauve, purple, and yellow.
 Blooms are long-lasting and fragrant on compact plants.

-Live Blooming Size Dendrobium Kingianum Plant
+Dendrobium Kingianum

 10. Encyclia